 In return for the opportunity given these youth they are required on graduation to work at their local rural hospital for the same number of years they were supported for.

-In this regard, over 20 years we have produced 434 graduates covering 19 different health science disciplines, of which 155 are doctors.
+In this regard, over 20 years we have produced 578 graduates covering 19 different health science disciplines, of which 221 are doctors.
+Further, 54% of graduates, and 51% of doctors are young women.

 Ninety-eight percent of our graduates have honoured their work back obligations thus addressing staff shortages, and in some cases have established new, or improved existing, services.
 Sixty five percent of graduates with no further work back obligations continue to work in rural areas, confirming that our investment in rural youth is a good strategy.

-Despite all our students coming from non-fee paying quintile 1 & 2 rural schools, through our academic and social mentoring support programme, our students have achieved a 92% annual university pass rate over the past 8 years.
+Our main intervention is the provision of academic and social mentoring support to our rural students.
+A critical component of this support is to hold them accountable to address their challenges early in the academic year.
+Despite all our students coming from non-fee paying, quintile 1 & 2 rural schools, through our academic and social mentoring support programme, our students have achieved a 92% annual university pass rate over the past 10 years, which 90% of them graduating.